 I loved cooking Pita Bread and watching it puff up in the oven as it met the heat.
 It was a magic that I never got used to.

-The recipe is one from the much loved in those times Moosewood Cookbook.
+The recipe originally came from the much loved in those times Moosewood Cookbook, but it has been altered over the years.

 This was one of my first experiments when (finally) I obtained a dough hook.
 It is amazing how a dough hook makes bread making so much easier.
 Pita bread is one of those miracles of cooking.
 If you watch it when it is cooking, it puffs up (sort of like a blow fish) and it is this that makes the two layers of the bread.
 The puffing is caused by the hot oven so don’t compromise on the heat.